 Possession: Ali’s book.

-Quotation marks are widely used to showcase the direct speech or quotes of a third person.
+Quotation marks are widely used to showcase direct speech or quotes of a third person.

 Example